Hero image

 (0)

-Describe conditions in the trenches during World War One.
-Explain how trench life affected soldiers during World War One.
-Lesson Objective: to what extent did men ‘live’ in the trenches during World War One?
-AQA GCSE History: Conflict and Tension - The First World War, 1894–1918.
-The resources are also suitable for Edexcel, OCR, WJEC GCSE History and iGCSE History.
-The resources that I have created have helped my GCSE History classes to sustain outstanding results over a period of time: 2022 P8: +0.88 and +0.81 2021 P8: +1.42 2020 P8: +0.47 2019 P8: +0.57 My GCSE History classes have also consistently attained the most Grade 9s in any subject and/or class at my current school of over 1300 students.
-I have worked for the examination boards for over 10 years and considering the recent developments within education, my resources are constantly amended and updated for students studying GCSE History.
+Describe the September Massacres.
+Explain how and why the September Massacres marked a ‘turning point’ in radicalism within the French Revolution.
+Lesson Objective: how far was being imprisoned in Revolutionary France a death sentence in 1792?
+The French Revolution and the Rule of Napoleon - 1774–1815: The Experiment in Constitutional Monarchy, 1789-1792.
+The resources are suitable for OCR, AQA, Edexcel and WJEC A-Level History.
+The resources that I have created have enabled my A-Level History classes to attain an ALPS 3 over a four-year period and several students have secured A* and A grades.
+I am proud to have inspired and helped students pursue and successfully read History at Oxbridge and other Russell Group universities within the United Kingdom.
+I have worked for the examination boards for over 10 years and considering the recent developments within education, my resources are constantly amended and updated for students studying A-Level History.
 I have utilised feedback from students, fellow professionals, experienced colleagues and have used my own professional judgement to ensure that each resource will help you to teach quality history lessons to ensure that each student achieves their personal best.
 I am proud that I am a ‘Gold’ TES Author, and this is recognised by the fact that my resources have been downloaded over half a million times by educators throughout the world.
 Copyright Protection ©

 Greensboro Sit-In, 1960